Skimmeroni/Appunti/AI4ST/FoundationsQC/Principles/Operators.typ

 A square matrix $A$ is said to be *Hermitian* if $A^(dagger) = A$.
 It is said to be *unitary* if $A^(dagger) = A^(-1)$.

-Any matrix is equivalent to an operator given a fixed basis and vice versa, therefore it is also possible to define the conjugate transpose of an operator.
-Since trasposing an operator in matrix form exchanges domain and codomain, the conjugate transpose of an operator $O: V -> W$ is the operator $O^(dagger): W -> V$.
-The matrix representation of
-$O^(dagger)$ is, as expected, the conjugate transpose of the matrix representation of $O$.

 #theorem[
   An Hermitian matrix has all real eigenvalues.
 ]